Sjors/nado-book/resources/assume-utxo.md

 To start with the second question — checking the 21 million limit — the answer is _no_.
 You can calculate the total amount of Bitcoin in existence right now by adding up all the values in the UTXO set.
 And then you can look at the source to understand how many coins can be created in the future.
 There’s no need to see past blocks for that.

 However, to know if others will accept the coins you received, you need to know that the person who sent you the coins didn’t create them out of thin air or steal them.
 This goes back to the question of if a malicious developer can get away with this.
-The answer is that it’s slightly more difficult than it is with Assume Valid.
+Let's look into how this compares to manipulating Assume Valid.

 Let’s say developers create some coins out of thin air and add them to the UXO set, or that they reassign existing coins to themselves.
 Anyone verifying the snapshot would find out, so again, code transparency mitigates some of this.

-But where, in the Assume Valid example above, the developers would have to create an invalid block, that’s not necessary here.
+But where, in the Assume Valid example above, the developers would have to create an invalid block right away, before making a new software release, that’s not necessary here.
 The new or stolen coins would exist in your UTXO set without ever having been in a block.
 So miners and existing node operators won’t initially detect this, because there’s no invalid block floating around.

 But there’s a catch: When you, as the new user, receive a coin that was created out of nowhere, it never gets confirmed in a block.
 The new transaction won’t be mined, because miners have the correct UTXO set and recognize the transaction as invalid.